 In addition, it can help employers ensure that their employees are qualified for the jobs they hold, and that they are being paid appropriately.
 It’s important both to the employees and the employers to have a reliable system for employment verification.

-Candidate resume fraud may take various forms, including misrepresenting tasks or management experience, lying about experience, licenses, or education, or even missing information like the reason a candidate left a previous position.
-Verifying the candidate’s credentials and work history is the only foolproof approach to safeguard your company from fraud.
+Job applicant resume fraud may take various forms, including misrepresenting tasks or management experience, lying about experience, licenses, or education, or even missing information like the reason a candidate left a previous position.

 People in positions of trust that you recruit

-If they prove to be unreliable, employees who have access to money, financial documents, or sensitive databases might result in serious issues.
 An organization may suffer not only from the immediate repercussions of any unfavorable employee actions (such as theft or putting the company at risk of legal action), but also from the long-term effects of a disrupted work environment, pricey lawsuits, workforce loss, and, ultimately, the effect on profits.

-Everyone makes errors, and most companies eventually hire someone they later regret.
-In fact, 75% of employers claimed to have made a bad hiring decision, according to CareerBuilder.
-These errors can be avoided; thus, they shouldn’t be made again.
+These errors can be avoided; thus, they shouldn't be made again by ensuring rigorous employment verification processes are in place.
 Companies that provide pre-employment screening have the skills and ability to decrease errors and increase the efficacy of your recruiting process.

 The benefits of an HR department

-For small to mid-sized businesses, having an HR department is a great way to manage and keep track of employee files.
-It also provides a layer of protection for the company in case of any wrongful accusations against the company or its employees.
+It also provides a layer of protection under the Civil Rights Act and Fair Credit Reporting Act for the company in case of any wrongful accusations against the company or its employees.

-The benefits of having an HR department go beyond just getting verification in the United States.
-An HR department can help you manage payroll, onboard new employees, and keep track of employee files.
 They can also provide a layer of protection for both the company and its employees in case of any wrongful accusations or lawsuits.

 What to do if you can’t verify your employment

-If you can’t verify your employment, you may need to provide other evidence of your work.
+If you can't verify your employment, you may need to engage in requesting employment verification from a former employer or provide other evidence of your work.
 There are several ways to do so, including contacting your previous employer to show relevant skills, providing pay stubs, or getting a letter from your boss.
-Additionally, if you’ve been out of work for a while, you may also need to provide other evidence that you’re currently looking for a job.
-This can include contact information for staffing agencies or recent job applications.

 Other methods include: